michmattera/vet-seed/README.md

 - **Table** = Summary table at the end of the application with all data inserted from the user and conclusion.
 - **Multiple choice** = Used mainly to change section from main to general and vice versa.
 Or to restart and end the program.
 - **Visual effect** = To give users a better UX experience.
+- **Google sheet** = To get the data, and saved it the developer used gspread This [Google worksheet](https://docs.google.com/spreadsheets/d/1EuL6-9dUeOpWHPw4PDz_4Va0h-h8RzdyvA5FndIxqZE/edit#gid=174924801 "Link to Google sheets page") can be used to visualize how the data are saved and stored.

 ### Future features